How to shoot better firework photos with your smartphone

 Get set up in advance

-If you’re around for the fireworks to start (or even better, are involved in getting the display going) then get your smartphone prepped and ready to go ahead of time.
+If you’re around waiting for the fireworks to start (or even better, are involved in getting the display going) then get your smartphone prepped and ready to go ahead of time.
 Work out where you want to stand, where you want to rest your tripod (or balance your smartphone), and where you need to focus.
-This is also an opportunity to dial in your settings and try out a few different shutter speeds to see how they work with the you’re in.
+This is also an opportunity to dial in your settings and try out a few different shutter speeds to see how they work with the environment you’re in.

 Keep shooting

-While you likely won’t be able to use burst mode if you have your shutter speed set to a second or slower, you can still keep tapping away at the shutter button yourself.
+While you likely won’t be able to use burst if you have your shutter speed set to a second or slower, you can still keep tapping away at the shutter button yourself.
 However, if you find that’s adding camera shake, consider using a shutter delay (though note, this will make timing your shots a bit trickier).

 The more photos you shoot, the better you’ll get at timing them.
 So don’t be afraid to experiment!
 Depending on your shutter speed, you will need to take your photo sometime between the firework launching and its initial explosion to get the best results.